dagrewal/istanbul-airbnb-analysis/README.md

 To be able to answer the business questions above, opensource airbnb data was extracted from http://insideairbnb.com.
 Listings data, calendar data and review data were used from the latest version of Istanbul data found on the website.

 ##### 3. Prepare Data
-For the first two questions above, the raw data was prepared into a dataset called DataPrepQ1.csv.
-This file was too large to store on GitHub but by downloading the raw data from the link provided, the DataPrep.ipynb file can be used to obtain this dataset.
-Likewise the raw data was prepared for the final question and this was saved as DataPrepQ2.csv.
-This data can be obtained in the same steps described earlier.
+For the first two questions above, the raw data was prepared into a dataset called Data.Price_Data.csv.
+Likewise the raw data was prepared for the final question and this was saved as Review_Data.csv.

 ##### 4. Data Modelling
 Data analysis and modeling were applied to answer the business questions listed above.
 The relevant code files for these can be found in the Code folder of this project.
 Each file has been documented to show the steps involved in obtaining the end results.